Victory+: Women's National Basketball Association

+In 2026, Victory+ announced local agreements with the Minnesota Lynx and the Atlanta Dream.
+The Lynx deal is an exclusive agreement, while Dream games will still air on television through Gray Media.

 High school football

 In June 2025, Victory+ acquired the rights to the University Interscholastic League (UIL) high school football championships, also replacing FanDuel Sports Network.
 The service will stream the 12 divisional championship games, as well as up to 20 playoff games per-season.
 The possibility of a regular season "game of the week" package has also been explored.

 Current national/international broadcast rights

 In November 2024, Victory+ announced an agreement to become the exclusive streaming home of the Women's National Football Conference.

 In February 2025, Victory+ announced an agreement with Overtime, adding non-exclusive rights to events from its Overtime Elite, OT Select, and OT7 leagues, and OTX boxing.
 It also reached a streaming agreement with the Major Arena Soccer League.

 In March 2025, Victory+ announced a streaming agreement with the Western Hockey League (WHL), a major junior hockey league operating in Western Canada and the U.S. Pacific Northwest; beginning with the 2025 playoffs, Victory+ will stream all WHL games worldwide (aside from the WHL finals), along with ancillary content such as classic games.
 The platform also acquired rights to the three Canadian Hockey League finals and 2025 Memorial Cup outside of Canada.

-In July 2025 Victory+ entered a deal with the Indoor Football League which gave them a national game of the week broadcast.

 In September 2025, Victory+ announced an agreement with the National Women's Soccer League to broadcast 57 matches on the platform, with 25 matches to air on Sunday nights.
 The agreements extends through the 2026 and 2027 seasons.

+In December 2025, Victory+ announced an agreement with League One Volleyball (LOVB) to broadcast 20 regular season matches and two postseason events.
+Victory+ also has an agreement to stream all matches featuring the Dallas Pulse of Major League Volleyball.

+Victory+ began airing college baseball for the first time in 2026 when it picked up the rights to air the Puerto Rico Challenge.